 *) About Rahel Vils.
 Rahel co-founded the online recruiting service TestingTime.
 She is a passionate UX and Visual Designer and, with her Agency Virtually Handmade, she turns complex web projects into user friendly applications.
 She also engages in building up the UX community by organising the UX Brunch.

-Burn-out is the effect of quite a complex interconnection of factors.
-There are different lines of action to deal with burn-out (1) a healthy environment to work and live in, (2) personal resilience to cope with difficult situations and if it comes to the worst, (3) therapy to recover from a burn-out.
+Burn-out (e.g. see wikipedia) is the effect of quite a complex interconnection of factors.
+There are different approaches to deal with burn-out: (1) a healthy environment to work and live in, (2) personal resilience to cope with difficult situations and if it comes to the worst, (3) therapy to recover from a burn-out.

-While therapy and personal resilience are important tools, this article does not cover these topics.
-It is about a healthy work environment and even more specific, about a systemic view of the work environment.
+While therapy and personal resilience are important tools, this article is about a healthy work environment and even more specific, about a systemic view of the work environment.
 And that is where the concept of a burn-out system comes in.

 A burn-out system is a system of collaborating persons set up in a way, so that some individuals in the system are investing more and more energy until they burn-out.

 In the heart of the burn-out system is a reinforcing cycle.
-The reinforcing cycle is primarly created through cleverly crafting a constellation of unmanged and generally misunderstood conflicts.
-Such conflicts may stem from bad job design, incompatible individual values, inadequat external influences, too difficult tasks, unfair evaluation of individuals, and more.
+The reinforcing cycle is primary created through cleverly crafting a constellation of unmanaged and generally misunderstood conflicts.
+Such conflicts may stem from bad job design, incompatible individual values, inadequate external influences, too difficult tasks, unfair evaluation of individuals, and more.

 How to burn-out UX professionals – an example